Keto Mediterranean Diet: Benefits & How To Follow It

 What is the Mediterranean Diet Made Up Of?

-So what is the so-called ‘traditional’ Mediterranean diet?
+What is the so-called ‘traditional’ Mediterranean diet?
 While there is no exact science or strict rules to it, according to extensive research, the Mediterranean diet generally consists of 50 to 60 percent carbohydrates, mostly from fruits, starchy vegetables, and whole grains, and 25 to 35 percent of fat with an emphasis on natural unsaturated fats, such as olives, olive oil, and fish, and the remainder from protein.

 The Mediterranean diet is rich in vegetables, fruits, nuts, seeds, legumes, whole grains, bread, potatoes, herbs, spices, fish, seafood, and olive oil, and includes cheese, eggs, yogurt, and poultry in moderation.
 Red meat is rarely consumed with the Mediterranean diet and refined sugar, refined oils, processed meats, refined grains, sugary beverages, and highly processed foods should be avoided (3, 4).

 The concept is simple: eat nutrient-dense, real, whole foods with a focus on carbs.
 While these nutrient-rich whole foods are healthy, because of its high emphasis on carbs, the Mediterranean diet may not be the best choice for you.
 While there is plenty of research on the weight loss and health benefits of the Mediterranean diet, the keto diet may provide more profound overall benefits and improvement for specific conditions.
 So how is keto different?
 Let’s look into it.